codingk8/markdown_Memo/markdown_nodeSchool.md

 # 10.HORIZONTAL RULES (Exercise 10 of 12)

 Sometimes we have to divide some information.
-In HTML we use the <hr> tag, which means horizontal rule.
+In HTML we use the \<hr> tag, which means horizontal rule, and looks like <hr>

 There's nothing hard to make a horizontal rule in Markdown.
 Just type three or more dashes (-), asterisks (*) or underscores (_):